nkwachiabel/Process-Mining-Order-to-cash/README.md

 The following were noted:

-* Sequence-related issues:
+* <b>Sequence-related issues</b>:
  - Goods Issue to Credit Check Denied: There are 40 cases where the credit check was denied after the Goods Issue activity.
 This indicates a lack of control in the system as goods could be issued to customers who are not credit worthy.
  - Goods Issue to Delivery Block Set: There are 15 cases where the Goods Issue activity was followed by Delivery Block Set activity.
 This happened a total of 13 times.
  - Delivery Block Set to Create Delivery: There are 134 cases where despite the Delivery Block Set activity was immediately followed by Create Delivery.
  - Delivery Block Set to Goods Issue: This occures in 4 cases.

-* Repeated activities: There were several repeated activities.
+* <b>Repeated activities</b>: There were several repeated activities.
 They include the following amongst others:
  - Create delivery
  - Goods issue
  - Change scheduled date
  - Pro forma invoice

-Connections: The connection column below shows the connections between events i.e., from the preceeding activity to the next activity.
+* <b>Connections</b>: The connection column below shows the connections between events i.e., from the preceeding activity to the next activity.
 From this, there are 349 possible connections.

 ### Unwanted activities
 ![alt text](https://github.com/nkwachiabel/Process-Mining-Order-to-cash/blob/main/Images/Unwanted%20activities.jpg?raw=true)